themejunkie/scroll-top/readme.txt

 == Description ==

 This plugin will enable a custom and flexible Scroll/Back To Top to your WordPress website.
 It comes with unlimited color choices, icon font option to support retina device, hide on screen width smaller than 600 pixels.
-[Scroll Top Plugin](http://satrya.me/wordpress-plugins/scroll-top/) page info.

 = Features Include: =

-* WordPress 3.9.1 Support.
 * Unlimited colors.
 * Retina support(icon font).
 * Choose text or icon font.